pzula/ergodox-firmware/readme.md

+## This repo contains my own modifications to the layout sources

+If you'd like to follow my steps through Ergodox modification, I began by using [jjt's](http://jjt.io) firmware modifications.
+Most of my modifications are around Mac-specific preferences.

+**The original README commences below:**

 # [Firmware][ergodox-firmware] for the [ErgoDox keyboard][]

 The official website is [ergodox.org] (http://www.ergodox.org).
 Also see the [geekhack] (http://geekhack.org/showthread.php?22780-Interest-Check-Custom-split-ergo-keyboard) and [deskthority] (http://deskthority.net/workshop-f7/split-ergonomic-keyboard-project-t1753.html) discussion threads.
 Kits are periodically for sale [on Massdrop] (https://www.massdrop.com/buy/ergodox), who also hosts [build instructions] (https://www.massdrop.com/ext/ergodox/assembly.php) and a [web UI] (https://www.massdrop.com/ext/ergodox)